peterwestendorp/riot-flux-experiment/app/README.md

 Dispatcher.js

 A simple dispatcher that supports async through promises.
-Apart from that the basic idea is very similar to that of Facebook's Dispatcher.js
+Apart from that, the basic idea is very similar to that of Facebook's Dispatcher.js

 Usage